 A coil, or inductor, placed in series with a speaker acts as a low-pass filter, allowing only frequencies below the crossover point to pass through.

-In high-pass filters, low-pass filters, and crossovers, the crossover point is the frequency at which the level of the output signal has been reduced by 3 dB.
+In high-pass filters, low-pass filters, and crossovers, the crossover point is the frequency at which the level of the output signal has been reduced by 3 dB, half its power level.

 The rate at which the crossover attenuates the blocked frequencies.
 Slope is expressed as decibels per octave.
 A 6 dB/octave crossover reduces power by 6 dB in every octave starting at the crossover point.
 An octave is double the crossover point when you're going higher in frequency, and 1/2 the crossover point when you're going lower in frequency.
 (For example, an octave above A440 is 880 Hz, an octave below is 220 Hz.)
 With slopes of 12 dB and higher, you'll hear little output beyond the crossover point.

-A digital crossover does all its filtering in the digital domain, and displays all your options on a menu screen.
+A digital crossover does all its filtering in the digital domain, and displays all your options on a menu screen, laptop, or tablet.
 A digital crossover offers two advantages over the analog version.
 First, you can set your filters much more precisely, and you'll find much greater flexibility in setting up a complex system.
-Second, you can store different crossover settings in memory locations, and recall them with the touch of a button — that's a big plus if you're comparing settings or switching settings for a car audio competition.
+Second, you can store different crossover settings in memory locations, and recall them with the touch of a button — that's a big plus if you're sharing settings, or switching them for car audio competition.

 A tri-way crossover allows you to power a pair of stereo speakers and one subwoofer simultaneously from the outputs of a single 2-channel amplifier.
 It accepts the two sets of speaker wires from your amplifier, and provides three sets of speaker wires for your speakers and sub.
 Typically, the speakers will receive the rated stereo power of the amp above the crossover point, while the the amp's bridged power goes to the sub.